kushaldas/pym/docs/strings.rst

 Number of words
 ===============

-In this example we will count the number of words in a given line
+In this example we will count the number of words in a given line:

 ::